Joe Joyce (boxer): Joyce vs. Zhang II

 In front of a stunned crowd, Zhang stopped Joyce in third round, in what was described as a highlight reel right hook knockout.
 Zhang was more dominant in the rematch than the first fight.
 By the end of round 2, Joyce had swelling under both his eyes, again caused by hard shots, which Joyce was unable to avoid.
 The end came in round 3 when Joyce attempted to throw a right hand.
 Zhang, seeing this coming, landed a sharp right hook of his own, landing clean and dropped Joyce face first onto the canvas.
 Joyce stayed on the canvas for a few moments before trying to get up.
 However, the fight was stopped as Joyce got to his feet.
 The time of the stoppage was at 3:07 of round three.
 After the fight, Warren said Joyce would need to consider retirement following back-to-back defeats as it would be a hard journey back to mandatory status.
 Joyce said he would come again and retirement was not an option.
 He took on the challenges he believes he did not need to take, considering the position he was in.
 Joyce stated he was open to a possible rematch with Daniel Dubois, who in August, was stopped in his attempt to capture the world titles from Usyk.
 Zhang landed 39 of his 104 punches thrown (36.5%), 29 of them being power shots.
 Joyce landed only 16 of his 133 thrown (12%) with 10 of them being jabs.

 Rumours circulated following Frank Warren's comments, that he had given up on Joyce.
 Warren hit back at these claims to suggest his words were misconstrued and re-iterated that he would stand by Joyce, just as he has stood by previous boxers under him who suffered setbacks, namely Daniel Dubois more recently.
-Warren said it Joyce continued his career, he would remain under the Queensberry banner and matched with top 10 ranked heavyweights with the different organisations, in order to help him climb back up the rankings.
+Warren said if Joyce continued his career, he would remain under the Queensberry banner and matched with top 10 ranked heavyweights with the different organisations, in order to help him climb back up the rankings.